Banger

 They are not identical, but they need access to overlapping capabilities.

 The desktop app needs live state and operational commands.
 The CLI needs administrative and debugging workflows.
-The MCP extension needs a safe way to inspect or propose work through Banger without bypassing user controls.
+Local AI tooling needs a safe way to inspect or propose work through Banger without bypassing user controls.

 That matters because email state is easy to corrupt if every tool invents its own path.
-A single local runtime surface helps keep the app, CLI, and MCP behavior aligned.
+A single local runtime surface helps keep app and local tooling behavior aligned.

 Startup is part of the product